Katherine Spencer Halpern: Career

 In 1937, Spencer and two friends spent a summer doing research in Chaco Canyon in New Mexico.
 "I was overwhelmed by the Southwest," she recalled later.
 "Things just opened up for me."
 In 1940, she co-edited A Bibliography of Navaho Indians with Clyde Kluckhohn.

 During and after World War II, Spencer did fieldwork in Alaska and worked in Washington, D.C.
 She was a social work professor at Boston University from 1954 to 1970.
 From 1970 to 1978, she was an anthropology professor at American University.
 She was a fellow of the American Anthropological Association.
 Halpern's research included studies of Navajo conceptions of disease and medicine, and of Navajo health care workers.

 After retiring from American University, Halpern was a researcher at the Wheelwright Museum of the American Indian in Santa Fe, New Mexico, resulting in Reflection of Social Life in the Navaho Origin Myth (1983).
-She also contributed to the catalogue for catalogue for the Wheelwright's show, Woven Holy People: Navajo Sandpainting Textiles from the Permanent Collection (1982).
+She also contributed to the catalogue for the Wheelwright's show, Woven Holy People: Navajo Sandpainting Textiles from the Permanent Collection (1982).
 She wrote two biographies of anthropologists, Applied Anthropologist and Public Servant: The Life and Work of Philleo Nash (1983), and Washington Matthews: Studies of Navajo Culture, 1880-1894 (1997, co-edited with Susan Brown McGreevy).

 Personal life

-In 1968, Katherine Spencer married fellow anthropologist Abraham M. Halpern, who was a widower with two sons.
+In 1968, Spencer married fellow anthropologist Abraham M. Halpern, who was a widower with two sons.
 He died in 1985.
 She died in 2004, aged 90 years.